 - Soaking: The nuts and dry fruits can be soaked in orange juice or apple juice instead of rum.
 You can also use equal proportions of rum and wine if you want.
 If soaking in apple or orange juice then keep the bowl in the fridge.
 If kept outside even for a few hours in a warm climate like that of India, the juices will get spoiled.

-- Flours: This christmas fruit cake can also be entirely made with whole wheat flour (atta) or all purpose flour (maida).
+- Flours: This christmas cake can also be entirely made with whole wheat flour (atta) or all purpose flour (maida).
+You can also use pastry flour or whole wheat pastry flour.

 - Nutrition info is per slice of eggless fruit cake.

-This eggless fruit cake recipe post from the archives (December 2012) has been republished and updated on 18 December 2020.
+This Fruit Cake recipe post from the archives first published in December 2012 has been republished and updated on 18 December 2021.